meetarora10/veersa-hack/README.md

-# 🩺 MediBridge – Telehealth from Anywhere
+# 🩺 Tealth – Telehealth from Anywhere

 A digitally enabled telehealth platform that ensures **instant, secure, and affordable healthcare consultations**, especially for rural and remote regions.